Lakens/statistical_inferences/docs/13-bias.md

 <p class="caption">(\#fig:twoforestplot)Forest plot of unbiased meta-analysis (left) and biased meta-analysies (right).</p>
 </div>

-When there is publication bias because researchers only publish statistically significant results (p \< alpha), and you calculate the effect size in a meta-analysis, the meta-analytic effect size estimate is **higher** when there is publication bias (where researchers publish only effects with p \< alpha) compared to when there is no publication bias.
+When there is publication bias because researchers only publish statistically significant results (*p* \< $\alpha$), and you calculate the effect size in a meta-analysis, the meta-analytic effect size estimate is **higher** when there is publication bias (where researchers publish only effects with *p* \< $\alpha$) compared to when there is no publication bias.
 This is because publication bias filters out the smaller (non-significant) effect sizes. which are then not included in the computation of the meta-analytic effect size.
 This leads to a meta-analytic effect size estimate that is larger than the true population effect size.
 With strong publication bias, we know the meta-analytic effect size is inflated, but we don't know by how much.
 The true effect size could just be a bit smaller, but the true effect size could also be 0, such as in the case of the ego-deplation literature.

 ## Trim and Fill